TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

   - Refunds, compensation, voucher issuance after refund and other after-sales processes are out of scope of present BUC and are handled in use cases **F** and **J** dedicated to after-sales.
 But they refers to the same PSP interactions and APIs.

 - **Postconditions — Success guarantees:**
-  - Each CUSTOMER PURCHASE PACKAGE has a payment status, consolidated and given to TRANSPORt CUSTOMER by the Retailer.
+  - Each CUSTOMER PURCHASE PACKAGE has a payment status, consolidated and given to TRANSPORT CUSTOMER by the Retailer.
   - The basket state presented to the customer is consistent, regardless of whether the underlying implementation relies on a retailer basket, a distributor basket, or coordinated baskets across both.
   - This use case ends when the TRAVEL BASKET is ready for the next step; payment status is known.
   - Reservation, option, seat, ancillary, service or guarantee depending on payment will be finalized according to Distributor rules in Business Use Case E.